BitCurator/bitcurator.github.io/index.md

 The BitCurator group on GitHub is the primary store for all source code and development documentation developed as part of the Andrew W. Mellon Foundation funded BitCurator NLP (2016-2018), BitCurator Access (2014-2016), and BitCurator (2011-2014) projects.

-Additional information, user documentation, and community contributions can be found on the BitCurator wiki at [https://wiki.bitcurator.net/](http://wiki.bitcurator.net/).
-Ongoing support is provided by members of the [BitCurator Consortium](https://www.bitcuratorconsortium.org/).
+Additional information, user documentation, and community contributions to the BitCurator Environment can be found [on the BitCurator Environment wiki](https://confluence.educopia.org/display/BC).
+Ongoing support for the BitCurator Environment is provided by members of the [BitCurator Consortium](https://www.bitcuratorconsortium.org/).

 ## Projects